 - 1. Ductwork, piping, and other mechanical system components are not permitted in a telecommunications room unless they serve the room. - 2.
 Provide the BE and TR's with cooling 24 hours/day, all year around.
 Fan coil units located outside and ducted to the rooms are preferred.
 Room temperature shall be maintained between 68 degrees F (20 degrees C) and 77 degrees F (25 degrees C).
-Room humidity shall be maintained between 30 and 55 percent.
-During project programming, assume an equipment heat load of 3500 watts per room.
+No room humidification or dehumidification is required.
+During project programming, assume an equipment heat load of 6000 watts per room.
 Confirm the heat loads during design.
-Equipment including UPS units, fire alarm panels, security panels, card access control panels, CCTV amplifiers and Power Over Ethernet (POE) power supplies may increase the heat load.
+Equipment including UPS units, fire alarm panels, security panels, card access control panels, CCTV amplifiers, Power Over Ethernet (POE) power supplies and cell phone repeater equipment may increase the heat load.
 Some rooms may have a much higher heat load. - 3.
 Provide fluorescent lighting of at least 500 lux (50 foot-candles) 3' above the floor.
 Connect the lighting to an emergency lighting circuit when emergency lighting circuits are available within the building.
 Provide manual switches for the lighting.
 Time controls and occupancy sensors are not allowed. - 4.
 Conduits and/or floor sleeves (See Figure No. 1.) shall extend upward 2" AFF, shall be water tight, and shall be fire stopped.
 Provide spare sleeves and conduits for future use. - 5.
 Extend conduits and cable trays a minimum of 3" into the rooms. - 6.
-Provide the BE with one dedicated 120 volt, 20 ampere duplex receptacle on the plywood backboard.
-Provide one dedicated 120 volt, 30 ampere separate branch circuit and one 120 volt, 20 ampere separate branch circuit to each telecommunications equipment rack.
-Coordinate the rack circuit routing with the equipment rack layout.
-All of these outlets shall be fed by standby power circuits when generator standby power is available. - 7.
-Provide each TR with a minimum of one dedicated 120 volt, 20 ampere duplex receptacle on the plywood backboard.
-Provide one dedicated 120 volt, 20 ampere separate branch circuit to each telecommunications equipment rack.
-Coordinate the rack circuit routing with the equipment rack layout.
-Coordinate with ITCom to determine if any of these circuits must be 30 ampere.
-All of these outlets should be fed by standby power circuits when generator standby power is available. - 8.
-Provide a /4" x 1" x 12" copper ground bus in each telecommunications room, and connect it to the building ground system using a #6 AWG or larger insulated copper ground wire.
+Provide the BE and each TR with one dedicated 120 volt, 20 ampere duplex receptacle on the plywood backboard.
+Provide one dedicated 120 volt, 30 ampere simplex receptacle and one dedicated 120 volt, 20 ampere duplex receptacle in an outlet box above each telecommunications equipment rack.
+Coordinate the rack receptacle locations with the equipment rack layout.
+All of these receptacles shall be fed by standby power circuits when generator standby power is available.
+In addition, provide one 120 volt, 20 ampere normal power convenience duplex receptacle on the wall near the door. - 7.
+Provide a 1" x 12" x 1⁄4" thick copper ground bus bar in each telecommunications room, and connect it to the building ground using a No. 6 AWG green insulated, stranded, copper ground cable.
 The resistance to building ground shall be 1 ohm maximum.